OpenSextant/Xponents/solr/REPORT.md

-# Gazetteer ETL Production Reporting Techniques
+# Gazetteer ETL Production Report & API Usage

 This report contains some of the basic techniques for reporting and validating the contents of the master gazetteer.
 Not all of these